sumnerevans/sumnerevans.com/content/posts/travel/2022-oakland-california/index.md

 most famous pictures of the bridge are taken), so we drove over.
 Unfortunately, all we saw was fog.

-{{< figure
-      src="./images/golden-gate-fog.jpg"
-      link="./images/golden-gate-fog.jpg"
-      target="_blank"
+{{<figure
+  src="images/golden-gate-fog.jpg"
-      title="The Golden Gate Bridge (I think)"
-      caption="I know that there was water somewhere in that direction, because we could hear fog horns below us.
+  title="The Golden Gate Bridge (I think)" caption="I know that there was water somewhere in that direction, because we could hear fog horns below us.
 But I have no idea if my shot would have even had the bridge in view if it wasn't covered in fog 😂"
 >}}

 We are going into San Francisco tomorrow, so hopefully it clears up enough that